zextras/tech-doc/source/carbonio/upgrade/upgrade245.rst

 The following rules apply to any of the paths you decide to choose for the upgrade:

-* In this release, the **DB connector Role** needs to be removed, therefore before starting the upgrade procedure please read carefully section :ref:`remove-pgpool` and execute the procedure described there.
+* In this release 24.12.0, the **DB connector Role** needs to be removed, therefore before starting the upgrade procedure please read carefully section :ref:`remove-pgpool` and execute the procedure described there.